Turkey - History (Grades 6-8)

 2 Turkey hasn't always been called Turkey.
 In fact, it's only been in the last few hundred years that it has had that name.
 For the thousands of years of human history in the area, Turkey was known as Anatolia.
 According to scientists, the earliest humans in Anatolia lived there around 7500 BC.
 These ancient people were mostly hunters and farmers.
 There exists today a cave called Karain where teeth and bones of these ancient people have been discovered.

 3 Several thousand years later, a group of people called the Hattians lived in Anatolia.
 They were the first people in Anatolia to use a written language.
 The Hattians were the first people to use envelopes for their writings.
 They wrote on soft clay tablets, baked them for hardness, then wrapped the hardened tablet in more clay, then baked the whole thing again.
-It's a lot of work just to wrap one page of writing, but it was all the Hattians had to work with.
+It's a lot of work just to wrap one page of writing, but it was how the Hattians did it.

 For the complete story with questions: click here for printable